Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-apps/thunderbird.rst

             :width: 60%
             :alt: thunderbird add calendar subscribe

 4. That's it!
-Your conatact and calendar from nextcloud shoud be integated in Thunderbird.
+Your Nextcloud calendar and contacts are now integrated with Thunderbird.